rawitat/gtypist_lessons/programming_quotes.typ

 *:G5_34
 I:Edsger W. Dijkstra
-S:Prorgamming is one of the most difficult branches of applied mathematics;
+S:Programming is one of the most difficult branches of applied mathematics;
  :the poorer mathematicians had better remain pure mathematicians.

 *:G5_35